Exclusive: Two rights groups quit Hong Kong as security law sends shudders through NGOs

 “The national security law defines its offences very imprecisely,” Rife said.
 “And it is therefore difficult to have legal certainty about how one might be violating it.”

-Reporting By Pak Yiu; Editing by Anne Marie Roantree and Simon Cameron-Moore
+Reporting By Pak Yiu; Editing by Anne Marie Roantree and Simon Cameron-Moore, William Maclean

 Our Standards: The Thomson Reuters Trust Principles.